JanHendrikVanHeusden/Kute/README.md

     * I really don't want to care about *any* exception in my `toString()` implementations:
        * `NullPointerException`, `RuntimeException`, `ConcurrentModificationException`, ...
     * I do want my `toString()` handle recursive data properly, without `StackOverflowError`
-    * I want the option to exclude properties, e.g. `Collection`s of child records in database-stuff (JPA, Hibernate, Exposed, etc.), to avoid performance issues by reflective collection of data.
+    * I want the option to limit or exclude properties, e.g. `Collection`s of child records in database-stuff (JPA, Hibernate, Exposed, etc.), to avoid performance issues by reflective collection of data.
        * Use `@AsStringOmit` for individual properties
        * Use property filters for categories of properties